zelmon64/rss-reader-skill/README.md

 ## Description
 This skill is a simple tool to get updates from your favourite news source.

-the main features are: manage your feed subscriptions from your https://home.mycroft.ai/ dashboard, ask mycroft to check if new artciles have been published, and ask mycroft to reatitles for you.
+the main features are:
+* manage your feed subscriptions from your https://home.mycroft.ai/ dashboard,
+* ask mycroft to check if new artciles have been published,
+* ask mycroft to reatitles for you.

 ## Examples
  - "Check for new feeds"